 Perfect for smaller busted gals that want a slim fit, the Icebreaker Merino Sprite Racerback Bra is so lightweight you’ll love wearing it.
 We love the lack of a side seam and wide arm hole openings which will prevent underarm chaffing.
 The single back strap allows for a wide range of movement.
 The merino wool ensures moisture will be wicked away from your skin and that it will dry super quick.
 Because of the limited coverage and support this is not a great bra for busty women.

-Runner Up for Hiking Bra for Women with Large Chests
+Best Hiking Bra for Large Breasts

 Normally I wouldn’t recommend a bra for hiking with back hooks and rear strap adjustments, but the amazing Brooks Maia Sports Bra is the exception.
 This bra continually get’s high reviews for all outdoor activities by bustier ladies.
 The wide cushioned straps ensure comfortable support.
 The back clasp is well padded to avoid digging into your back as you hike.
 The ability to adjust the straps for your personal best fit will be invaluable if you struggle finding a great fitting sports bra.
 Available in sizes up to 44DD.